sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 Adding this change to the design leads to timing violations when running at 100 Mhz.
 So now we see that all these combinatorial connections lead to large timing paths (as expected) and reduces the maximum frequency.
+In particular, the memory block itself consumes half of a clock cycle, as mentioned above.

-Therefore, a clock module is added in `top.vhd` to generate a slower clock.
+In order to meet timing, a clock module is added in `top.vhd` to generate a slower clock.
 Later, we might look into how we can increase the clock frequency e.g. by introducing more pipeline stages.
 Currently, the clock is running at 65 MHz.

-Simlulating a clock module is very slow, so to avoid that I've connected the CPU and memory in a `system.vhd` file which can be used for simulation.
-This module is then instantiated in the top level file.
+Simulating a clock module is very slow, so to avoid that I've connected the CPU and memory in a `system.vhd` file, which can be used for both simulation and synthesis.
+This module is then instantiated in the top level synthesis file and in the simulation testbench.

-The current resource utilization in the FPGA are as follows:
+The current resource utilization in the FPGA is as follows:

 * Slice LUTs : 354
 * Slice Registers : 111